 How much of my social media following is truly influenced by what I do as a photographer or how successfully I run my business?

-This article looks at three lies that you must be aware of to be successful when using social media to grow your photography business.
+This article looks at three lies that you must be aware of to be successful when using online social platforms to grow your photography business.

 Myth #1: My social media follower count directly reflects my talent as a photographer